What Can I Say To a Parent Losing a Child Through Violence?

 I heard Rabbi Yussie Zakutinsky once remark, that if one looks at an overall view of history, the world is actually becoming a better place.
 With the current tragedies in the world, it’s hard to believe.
 I’m very myopic when it comes to world history.
 I only relate to my tiny sliver of time.
 But maybe it’s true.
 Maybe the world is improving, not just technologically, but getting better in how people treat one another.
 Nonetheless, the murder of children in Uvalde shows there are painful ‘glitches’ where the path to world perfection takes a nosedive.

-How does one deal with such terrible loss?
+How does one deal with child loss from violence?
 Perhaps we can gain some emotional strength from Sherri Mandell.
 Sherri Mandell is a mom who is no stranger to tragedy.
 In 2001, her son Koby together with a friend, were murdered by Arab terrorists.
 The boys bodies were found stoned to death in a cave near Tekoa, Israel.
 Koby was 13.

 In an interview Sherri says: